Working papers

 In a standard continuous-time economy with heterogeneous beliefs and constant relative risk aversion, equilibrium prices reveal the cross-sectional distribution of wealth and consumption shares across beliefs.
 Specifically, we establish a novel recovery theorem showing that the equilibrium paths of the risky asset price and the interest rate determine the evolution of these distributions.
 Motivated by this finding, we develop an optimization-based method to approximate the implied distribution of consumption shares across beliefs, given discrete time series of prices and interest rates.
 We confirm the accuracy of this method on simulated data and illustrate the versatility of our approach by providing extensions of our basic recovery theorem that allow for learning and multidimensional beliefs.

-Presentations: UCLA Macro Finance Lunch, SFI Research Days 2024, SFI PhD Workshop 2024, HSG PhD seminar, EPFL/UNIL Brown Bag seminar, UNIGE Brown Bag seminar
+Presentations: UCLA Macro Finance Lunch; SFI Research Days 2024; SFI PhD Workshop 2024; HSG PhD seminar; EPFL/UNIL Brown Bag seminar; UNIGE Brown Bag seminar

 Examples of recovery in simulated markets.
 The black curve shows the CDF of the true cross-sectional distribution of beliefs used to generate prices, while the blue curve shows the distribution recovered using our methodology.